tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 3. *I have seen this term/phrase before, and I think it means ___*
 4. *I know this term/phrase.
 It means ___*

-These levels do not only provide us with information on how certain our participants about their learning (state (3) vs. (4)) but also required participants to write down their idea of the definition of each term.
+These levels do not only provide us with information on how certain our participants are about their learning (state (3) vs. (4)) but also required participants to write down their idea of the definition of each term, which we then could manually check.

 ## Results

 We found that:

 - lecture video watching yields up to a 24% higher learning gain than single-user search;
-- collaborative search for learning does **not** lead to increased learning, and
+- collaborative search for learning does **not** lead to increased learning; and
 - lecture video watching supported by search leads up to a 41% improvement in learning gains over instructor-designed learning without a subsequent search phase.

 Below is an overview of the vocabulary state changes between pre-test and post-test aggregated across all topics/participants for each condition:

 <img src="https://chauff.github.io/img/cikm2018-learning-gains.png" width="500px">

 Across all conditions, participants in **SE** have the largest percentage (>40%) of vocabulary items that remain unkown to them (knowledge levels 1/2).
 As expected in the **V** (**+SE/SE20**) conditions this percentage is considerably lower (15%-20%) as all tested vocabulary items were mentioned in the video (that's a result of us defining the vocabulary terms).
-Interestingly, collaborative search (**CSE**) did not help at all, two participants searching together gained the least knowledge.
-Interestingly, despite achieving the least, the collaborative search participants were the ones that reported the least problems in their learning!
+Collaborative search (**CSE**) did not help at all, two participants searching together gained the least knowledge; quite a deviation from our expectations.
+Interestingly, despite achieving the least, the collaborative search participants were the ones that self-reported the least problems in their learning!

 ## Limitations, i.e. the road to future work